 - Outreach and Communications

 Institutional Animal Care & Use Committee

-The use of animals in research, teaching or other activities at the University of Maryland School of Medicine must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
-The IACUC reports to the Dean of the School of Medicine and is assisted by the Office of Animal Welfare Assurance.
+The use of animals in research, teaching or other activities at the University of Maryland Baltimore must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
+The IACUC reports to the UMB Chief Accountability Officer and is assisted by the Office of Animal Welfare Assurance.
 The IACUC is responsible for assuring that all animal use complies with the Animal Welfare Act, Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, the Guide for the Care and Use of Laboratory Animals and all other applicable regulations, policies and procedures.
 In addition to reviewing all proposals to use animals, the IACUC is responsible for:

 - Conducting a review at least every six months of the School of Medicine’s program for humane care and use of animals;

 - Inspecting every six months all animal facilities and animal study areas;